What is Part Exchange on a House?

 - There’s no guarantee that the sale will go through even when an offer is made;

 - The property market can be volatile (owed to the coronavirus or Brexit, for example).
-The perceived value of your home may change from one week to the next if you are unable to sell it quickly;
+The perceived value may change from one week to the next if you are unable to sell the property quickly;

 - If your estate agency is not promoting your property correctly, you may see no interest for a lengthy period of time and could feel forced to reduce your asking price;